10 New & Hot Restaurants Singapore October 2016 – The Japanese Restaurants And Noodle Shops

 This Japanese Food Court with 5 different stalls is located at the back of Food Republic at Shaw Centre.

-The 5 stalls are: Genki Japan Soba and Donburi, Akasaka Yukun Steamed Unagi, Bear’s Curry Café & Bar, Banzaiya Obanzai Sushi, Gyu Tetsu Tokyo Teppanyaki
+The 5 stalls are: Soba and Donburi, Akasaka Yukun Steamed Unagi, Bear’s Curry Café & Bar, Banzaiya Obanzai Sushi, Gyu Tetsu Tokyo Teppanyaki

-Two of the concepts – Asakasa Yukun and Genki are brands that are brought in from Japan, while the other three are original brands created for Japan Foods Garden.
+Two of the concepts (the soba and unagi) are brands that are brought in from Japan, while the other three are original brands created for Japan Foods Garden.
 Japan Foods Garden (Shaw Centre)

 1 Tras Link #01-06 Orchid Hotel Singapore